Pipeline repair: how to determine the most appropriate method

 9. Fittings

 It is important to understand that while the above repairs are specifically mentioned and discussed by common industry standards, an operating company may choose to complete a more rigorous analysis to justify a different repair approach.
 In other words, while industry standards recommend the above repairs under certain circumstances based on industry best practices, those industry standards do not prevent an operator from using another type or method of repair so long as such alternative practices can be demonstrated to be consistent with the objectives of industry codes, standards and best practices.
-When an operating company decides to take this approach, it is recommended that the operating company provide details and calculations demonstrating that such alternative practices are consistent with industry codes, standards and best practice objectives.
+When an operating company decides to take this approach, it is recommended that they provide details and calculations demonstrating that such alternative practices are consistent with industry codes, standards and best practice objectives.
 This is generally the practice for alternative methods as prescribed in the industry documents.

 1. Does the defect, damage, or anomaly affect a seam or girth weld?
 If so, the repair methods available may be limited depending on whether the weld is ductile or brittle.
 For example, the only methods applicable for repairing a 3% dent with 5% strain affecting a brittle weld in a gas pipeline are Replace as Cylinder, Type B Sleeve, or Mechanical Bolt-on Clamp.
 Whereas for the same dent affecting a ductile weld, there are additional repair options which are acceptable: Composite Sleeve, Type A Sleeve, or Hot Tap.